MeganT2004/Game-Of-Life/README.md

-# GameOfLifeMeganTierney
+# Conway's Game Of Life

-Game of Life project for Megan's work experience
+Game of Life project for work experience, completed at Nonlinear Dynamics in April 2019.

-This is a super cool project